IrvinBarham1/AI-ChatBot/README.md

 # About
-This is to showcase my exploration of the concept of "Agentless" for resolving real-world software engineering problems.
-My goal is to broaden my understanding of this concept and try to improve its approach.
+*This is a showcase of my exploration of the concept of "Agentless" for resolving real-world software engineering problems.
+This endeavor aims to broaden my understanding of this concept and improve its approach.*

+A brief summary, Agentless's approach is to improve AI's ability to execute end-to-end objectives/tasks in software development.
+The approach designed by the authors is said to have 3 phases: localization, repairing, and patching.
+They are described here: [(https://arxiv.org/abs/2407.01489)]

 # References
 Xia, C. S., Deng, Y., Dunn, S., & Zhang, L. (2024).
 Agentless: Demystifying LLM-based Software Engineering Agents.
 ArXiv. https://arxiv.org/abs/2407.01489